-Before this release, you had to make a web request to an external IdP for a token to include in API scripts.
-Now you can use PAT identifiers as strings in API authentication headers, reducing the amount of code required.
+With OneStream IdentityServer you can use PAT identifiers as strings in API authentication headers, reducing the amount of code required.
 Reference PAT identifiers stored in a file or key vault, or define global variables.

 - Best Practices.

-- Authentication Header Updates.
+- · Authentication Header Updates.

-- · API Call Comparison.
+- API Call Comparison.